zxsvrx/autoreleasepool-for-c/README.md

 ## Building

-To build a static library (ARPLib) do the following:
+To build a static library (libARPC) do the following:
 1. Create a folder called `build`
 2. In the folder `build` run `cmake ..` (make sure cmake is installed`
 3. Now run `make`